Beyond the Sea Single Championship: Title history

 On November 1, 2018, Nanae Takahashi, the founder of Seadlinnng, defeated Arisa Nakajima in the finals of an eight-woman single-elimination tournament to become the inaugural champion.
 On March 9, 2021, the current champion Yoshiko vacated the title to recover from injuries.
 On March 17, Asuka defeated Rina Yamashita to win the vacant championship.

-On October 6, 2022, the current champion Nakajima vacated the title suffering an injury.
+On October 6, 2022, Nakajima vacated the title suffering an injury.
 On October 19, Hiroyo Matsumoto defeated Itsuki Aoki in the finals of a ten-woman single-elimination tournament to win the vacant championship.